 Brands are struggling to entice recent college graduates to seek careers in advertising.
 According to the Advertising Educational Foundation (AEF), this is due to a lack of communication between marketers, professors, and students.
 The ANA and AEF’s new research initiative, “Bridging the Marketing Talent Disconnect,” seeks to not only identify the causes of the talent problem but to offer proactive solutions.
 For instance, young people today are more interested in having a positive impact on the world than in climbing the corporate ladder, so brands need to reframe the conversations they’re having with students.
-At the AEF Symposium event held during the ANA’s Masters of Marketing Conference, Chris McCann, president of McCann North America, offered three tips for recruiting top talent into advertising jobs.
+At the AEF Symposium event held during the ANA’s Masters of Marketing Conference, Chris Macdonald, president of McCann North America, offered three tips for recruiting top talent into advertising jobs.

 Tip No. 1 for Recruiting Talent: CMOs need to be Chief Talent Officers.

 Creative, versatile skill sets are critical to the survival of the advertising industry, but senior managers have lost sight of their responsibility to bring in top talent.
 The business of advertising is changing rapidly, and advertisers are updating the ways they work to reflect this.
 However, they’re not updating the ways they approach recruiting and don’t go after top talent with the same determination they use to develop strategies and campaigns.

 Tip No. 2 for Recruiting Talent: Brands need to manage the talent conversation.